Strings of diquark-quark (QQ)Q baryon before phase transition: Diquark-quark (QQ)Q potential

-Considering the highest temperature $T/T_c=0.9$, Table~\ref{T} summarizes the returned values of $\chi^{2}$ from the resultant fits of the thee-quark $3Q$ potential to the Y-string model formula Eq.~\eqref{total} and $\Delta$ model Eq.~\eqref{d}.
-The ultraviolet (UV) cutoff parameter $\mu$ is the only fit parameter used.
-However; the zero temperature string tension is fixed to its value, $\sigma_{0} a^{2}=0.365$, which is returned from the best fit to the free NG mesonic string potential Eq.~\eqref{Pot_NG_LO}.
-The resultant $\chi^{2}$ of the fits the $\Delta$-ansatz~\cite{Takahashi:2000te, Takahashi:2002bw, Alexandrou:2001ip, Alexandrou:2003ip} to $3Q$ potential are enlisted as well.
+In Table~\ref{tab:T} we collected the returned values of $\chi^{2}$ from the resultant fits of the $3Q$ potential to the Y-string model formula Eq.\eqref{eq:vba1} and $\Delta$-model Eq.\eqref{eq:delta_ansatz}.
+The string tension has been taken as a fit parameter together with ultraviolet (UV)-cutoff $\mu_c$.

-For the fixed value of the string tension the fit return good $\chi^2$ for either $Q_3$ sources separations only over a limited fit range including either few points at small source separation or large separation, that is, $R\in [0.4,0.7]$ or $[0.9,1.1]$ fm.
-Figure~\ref{p1}, for example, depicts the potential data with fits to Eq.~\eqref{total} corresponding to a diquark-quark configuration $(QQ)Q$ of diameter $A=0.2$ fm.

-We plot in Fig.~\ref{YandDT0908} the diquark-quark $(QQ)Q$ potential, with the $(QQ)$ diquark diameter is $A=0.2$ fm, as the quark is pulled distance $R$ apart.
-The lines correspond to the fit of the Y-string formula of Eq.~\eqref{total} and $\Delta$-ansatz Eq.~\eqref{d} over either of the interval $R \in [0.4, 0.7]$ fm or $R \in [0.8, 1.1]$ fm.

-The returned $\chi^{2}$ in Table.~\ref{T} and the plots in Fig.~\ref{YandDT0908} show subtle differences between the two potential ansatz corresponding to the Y and $\Delta$ models.
-The triangular configuration of the diquark-quark base width $A=0.2$ fm is small enough that both types approach similar fit behavior.

-Let us consider $3Q$ configuration with large separation distance between the two quarks $Q_1$ and $Q_2$ to systematically compare the behavior of different models.
-With the increase of the width of the base of the isosceles to $A=0.8$ fm, Fig.~\ref{YandDT0908} shows the $3Q$ potential versus the height length of isosceles triangular configuration.

-In Figure.~\ref{YandDT0908}-(a) the lines correspond to the $3Q$ potential in accord to the best fits to the string picture formula of Eq.~\eqref{total} at the two considered temperatures.
-The Y-string model fits well to the lattice data considering string tension value returned from the mesonic fits.